A Home-Cooked Low Iodine Diet For Your Hyperthyroid Cat

 1 microgram (ug, µg or mcg)=0.000001 gram = 1 ppm = 1 ug/gram of food

 You may find the Norwegian Food Tables helpful.
-You can read their iodine analysis of food ingredients. ( ask me for NorFdTable2006) Another good source of data for selecting low-iodine meat and common foods is the Japanese-Table-Of-Food-Composition.
+You can read their iodine analysis of food ingredients. (ask me for NorFdTable2006) Another good source of data for selecting low-iodine meat and common foods is the Japanese-Table-Of-Food-Composition.
 You can ask me for that one too.
 Another extensive analysis of the iodine content of foods was performed in Greece.
-I have that one, Koutras1970, also.
-Be specific when you ask for them as I have thousands of pdfs.
+I have that one, Koutras1970, as well.
+Be specific when you ask for them as I have thousands of PDFs.
 As I mentioned earlier, please also remember that you cannot maintain your cat on an all-meat diet without additional calcium and vitamin supplementation.

 What About Keeping My Cat’s Dietary Phosphorus Intake Low?